 Scaffold success with structure

 Larger companies often build significant structure around their workplace mentoring programs, with formal pairings, training and reporting required.
-That sort of structure may not be practical for a smaller business, but to be successful your mentor program will still need some definition.
+That sort of structure may not be practical for a smaller business, but to be successful your mentor matching program will still need some definition.

 What that structure looks like will be determined by the business goals you identified earlier.
 But, you still need to define goals, expectations and schedules.
 You also need to make sure both the mentor and mentee have time to accomplish the goals you set.